 Cynnal Cymru – Sustain Wales runs the secretariat for CLCC, organising meetings, holding funds for use by the consortium, providing support around Carbon Literacy and facilitating Community of Practice sessions for CLCC trainers.

 Carbon Literacy is defined as a day’s worth of learning around the causes and consequences of climate change, action you can take on climate change and empowerment to make individual and group actions personally and professionally.

 The Carbon Literacy Project has defined the standard of Carbon Literacy and accredits courses and learners.

-The current chair of CLCC is Aled Guy, Sustainability and Decarbonisation Manager at Tai Tarian.
+The current Chair of CLCC is Alice Milanese, Sustainability Manager at Valleys to Coast.